savoirfairelinux/building-inclusive-open-source-software/README.md

 ## Using this project's content

 This project is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-This means that you are free to share, adapt and use it's content (even for commercial use). **Please note that when doing so you need to give appropriate credit and to release your version under the same license indicating if changes were made.**
+This means that you are free to share, adapt and use it's content (even for commercial use). **Please note that when doing so you need to give appropriate credit and to release your version under the same license, indicating if changes were made.**